rust-lang/rfcs/text/0000-target-tier-policy.md

 - Building the target and running the testsuite for the target must not take substantially longer than other targets.
-- If running the testsuite requires additional infrastructure (such as physical systems running the target), the target development team must arrange to provide such resources to the Rust project, to the satisfaction and approval of the Rust infrastructure team.
+- If running the testsuite requires additional infrastructure (such as physical systems running the target), the target maintainers must arrange to provide such resources to the Rust project, to the satisfaction and approval of the Rust infrastructure team.
 - All tier 2 requirements apply.

 A tier 1 target may be demoted if it no longer meets these requirements.
 Any